 Bedtime distractions make it harder to sleep

-Say you see a negative comment from one of your “friends,” an urgent text from your boss, a sky-is-falling news bulletin, or even an infomercial for an exciting product you can’t live without.
-Your brain is likely to become over-stimulated; leaving you with little or no sleep.
+Say you see a negative comment from one of your “friends,” an urgent text from your boss, a sky-is-falling news bulletin.
+Or it could be an infomercial for an exciting product you can’t live without.
+Your brain is likely to become over-stimulated — leaving you with little or no sleep.

 Heading into the winter cold and flu season, supporting our bodies and minds through healthy choices becomes even more important and getting quality sleep is critical to this process.
 Detaching from electronic devices and other distractions like information-overload is a good first step toward boosting your immune system.